Gosford Forest Park: History

 In the early 17th century, the Acheson family came to the Markethill area, and built a substantial farmhouse near what is now the town of Markethill.
 The family came from Monmouthshire and the present Earl of Weymes is related to the Achesons who later became the Earls of Gosford.
 When they came to the area first, they brought with them 13 families, and some of the family names still survive in the area, including Galbraith and Greer.
 One of the two forts (or raths) in Gosford Forest was named after the Greer family who farmed the land in that area.

 The first dwelling place of the Achesons was burned down; this house was near the town of Markethill which the family were responsible for founding.
 In 1610, the family were granted the lands of the present estate.
 They proceeded to build another house using locally procured, hand-made, red brick.
 This house was named Clonkearney Manor after the townland in which it was built.
 The path to this site is up near the ponds, but only a portion of the red brick foundations is now visible.
-This house was reputed to have been burned down during the Williamite wars in the mid-17th century.
+This house was burned down during the 1641 Irish Rebellion.

 The estate is now owned by the Forest Service and has a number of visitor facilities and a café.
 It also houses one of Northern Ireland's largest collections of rare breeds.

 Gosford Castle was renovated into 23 new homes.

 In 1989, Gosford Forest Park hosted the Irish Scout Jamboree, "Gosford '89", which was attended by over 3,000 scouts from around the world, including contingents from Canada, Japan and the United States.

 Facilities

-Facilities in the park include a camping and caravanning site, picnic and barbecue areas, and a function hall.
+Facilities in the park include a camping and caravanning site as well as picnic and barbecue areas.
 There are way-marked walking trails in the park and also horse-riding and orienteering routes.